Dani3lSun/apex-plugin-apexscreencapture/README.md

 **Works best in modern browsers** [For more informations visit html2canvas](https://github.com/niklasvh/html2canvas)

 ## Changelog
+#### 1.9 - performance improvements when saving image / added wait spinner to visualize progress / fixed error when opening image in new tab in IE

 #### 1.8 - added APEX events to plugin, so you can react with other DA on this (for saved to DB & error saving to DB)/ cleaned up js code with own namespace

 #### 1.7 - added minified css/js files for normal mode and full files for debug mode